fountum/mobile-sync-notes/business-analysis-midterm-review.md

 - bug fixes, upkeep, responding to feed back

 ## Problems
-- Every step is reliant on the completion of the previous step
+- Dependencies: Every step is reliant on the completion of the previous step
+- in a linear project, scope is defined once
-- Leads to inability to adapt to feed back with going back to the start
+- adding changes mean going back to the start of the sdlc
+- very costly

+## HOW SCRUM SOLVE?
+- revist scope each week

+Scrum projects end by the laws of the iron triangle (hopefull all at the same time)

+## TIMEBOXING
+- giving a task a fixed period to complete it

 # Requirements